Overview of Master of Educational Sciences in Education, Planning, and Management

 Objectives:

-• To prepare students for leadership roles in education, such as school principals, education coordinators, or policymakers.
+To prepare students for educational leadership roles, such as school principals, education coordinators, or policymakers.

 Goals:

-• To produce graduates who are knowledgeable about current issues and trends in education, and who have the skills and expertise to address these issues in their professional practice.
+To produce graduates knowledgeable about current issues and trends in education and with the skills and expertise to address these issues in their professional practice.

-• To prepare graduates to be effective leaders in the education sector, who can effectively plan, implement, and manage education programs and policies.
+To prepare graduates to be influential leaders in the education sector who can effectively plan, implement, and manage education programs and policies.

-• To produce graduates who are able to use research and data to inform their decision-making in education.
+To produce graduates who can use research and data to inform their decision-making in education.

 Vision:

-• To promote the advancement of knowledge and research in the field of education, planning, and management.
+To promote advancing knowledge and research in education, planning, and management.

 Basic Edibility Required